Azure/azure-kusto-go/MIGRATION.md

 ## 3. Building Queries

-The new SDK introduces a new way to build queries.:
+The new SDK introduces a new way to build queries:
 The old SDK used a `kusto.NewStmt` method to build queries:
 ```go
     query := kusto.NewStmt("systemNodes | project CollectionTime, NodeId")